The Story of Queen Esther in the Bible

 In this time of intense prayer and fasting, God reveals a plan to Esther.

-So on the third day, Esther put on her royal robes and approached the king.
+So on the third day, Esther put on her royal robes and went into the presence of the king.
 When he saw her, he was pleased and held out his scepter to her.

 He invited her to ask for anything, even up to half the kingdom!
 But Esther began her planned intercession by asking the king and Haman to a banquet, on that day and the next.

 What did Esther reveal at the banquet?

-At the second banquet, the king asked Esther to reveal her request.
-She finally revealed the plot to destroy her and her people and begs the king to spare their lives.
-The king was enraged and asked her, “Who is he?
+The enraged king asked her, “Who is he?
 Where is the man who has dared to do such a thing?”
 (7:5)

 Esther names Haman as the perpetrator.
-The king sentences Haman to die, and because of Mordecai’s recent recognition, the king named him to take over Haman’s position.
+The king sentences Haman to death, and because of Mordecai’s recent recognition, the king named him to take over Haman’s position.
 The king revises his previous edict of destruction of the Jews, allowing them to defend themselves against those who would try to destroy them.

 Esther and Purim

-Lessons from Esther
+Lessons From Esther

 •We see God working in Esther’s life even though His Name is not specifically found.
 Esther was a faithful Jewish woman who used her faith to bring her through the loss of her parents and her freedom in life.
-We see how God can bring blessings into the direst circumstances.
-We truly worship the God of the Impossible!

 The book of Esther contains even more intrigue, plots, and workings of God than I have covered here.
 I highly recommend reading its ten brief chapters this week to uncover even more lessons from her unusual circumstances and see how God’s sovereignty and care is worked out through her actions.